 Rationale: Inserting the needle slowly prevents puncture through the opposite side of the vein.

-If an insufficient amount of blood is drawn, inoculate the aerobic culture bottle with the required amount and then inoculate the anaerobic culture bottle with the remaining volume of blood.5
+If an insufficient amount of blood is drawn, inoculate the aerobic culture bottle with the required amount and then inoculate the anaerobic culture bottle with the remaining volume of blood.13

-Rationale: Applying pressure over the needle can cause discomfort and injury.
+Rationale: Applying pressure over the needle can cause discomfort and injury to the patient.
 Carefully removing the needle minimizes discomfort and vein trauma.

 Rationale: Direct pressure minimizes bleeding and prevents hematoma formation.
 A hematoma may cause compression and nerve injury.